Skip to main content

 Curriculum -

-The master’s program curriculum offers a solid background in forensic sciences and specialized courses forensic pathology, forensic toxicology and forensic victimology.
+The master’s program curriculum offers a solid background in forensic sciences and specialized courses Molecular Biology, Population Genetics and Forensic Bioscience.

 Degree Requirements -